james-allan/for-the-record-ct/README.md

 2. Running tests
 3. Deploy the site automatically on push to the `main` or `production` branch, or trigger deployment manually via a GitHub Action if more control is preferred.

+**Considering Frameworks for Scalability**
+While a static HTML/JS/CSS approach is fine for simple applications, in a production environment I would consider using a component-based framework like React or Vue, etc. This is for a couple of reasons:

+1. Better state management as the app grows
+2. Modular, reusable components
+3. Easier integration of routing, global state, and side effects

 ### Question 3

 > What did you think about this coding test - is there anything you’d suggest in order to improve it?